sgujuluva/facebook-login/README.md

 >
 > 1. On the left hand side, you can choose any one of the already existing accounts like Facebook, Google, or Twitter.
 >
 >2.
-The next option is: ,
+The next option is:
 >
 >- You can directly enter your **Email ID and Password** and click **LOGIN** button
 >
+> ## CSS properties used:
+> - Parent Child selector
+> - Group selector
+> - flex
+> - nth child selector
+> - position- absolute & relative